Infinite dimensionality of the post-processing order of measurements on a general state space

-The following Blackwell-Sherman-Stein (BSS) theorem for EVMs~\cite{PhysRevLett.122.140403,Guff_2021,kuramochi2020compact} can be regarded as the generalization of the corresponding BSS theorem for statistical experiments known in mathematical statistics~\cite{lecam1986asymptotic,torgersen1991comparison}. \begin{prop}[BSS theorem for EVMs] Let $(V, V_+ , \Omega)$ be a base-norm Banach space and let $\oM$ and $\oN$ be finite-outcome EVMs on $\Omega$.
-Then $\oM \pp \oN$ if and only if $\Pg (\E ; \oM) \leq \Pg (\E; \oN)$ for all ensemble $\E$ on $\Omega$. \end{prop} The proof of the BSS theorem for EVMs on a (possibly infinite-dimensional) GPT can be found in \cite{kuramochi2020compact} (Theorem~1).
+The following Blackwell-Sherman-Stein (BSS) theorem for EVMs~\cite{buscemi2016degradable,PhysRevLett.122.140403,Guff_2021,kuramochi2020compact} can be regarded as the generalization of the corresponding BSS theorem for statistical experiments known in mathematical statistics~\cite{lecam1986asymptotic,torgersen1991comparison}. \begin{prop}[BSS theorem for EVMs] Let $(V, V_+ , \Omega)$ be a base-norm Banach space and let $\oM$ and $\oN$ be finite-outcome EVMs on $\Omega$.
+Then $\oM \pp \oN$ if and only if $\Pg (\E ; \oM) \leq \Pg (\E; \oN)$ for all ensemble $\E$ on $\Omega$. \end{prop} The BSS theorem for continuous EVMs on a possibly infinite-dimensional GPT is proved in \cite{kuramochi2020compact}.
+We give a straightforward proof of Proposition~\ref{prop:bss} in \ref{app:bssevm}.
 Proposition~\ref{prop:bss} implies that the functions

 are well-defined and the family

 characterizes the poset $(\MfinO , \ordpp) .$